axiomzen/zest/README.md

 or [update docker-compose](https://docs.docker.com/compose/install/).

 ## Installation
-To install things system wide use `sudo make install`, which will copy the binaries and relevant configs into `/usr/local`.
+To install things system wide use `sudo make install`, which will attempt to copy the binaries and relevant configs into `/usr/local` as well as the users `~/.zest` directories.

 Zest also runs fine out of a local directory, if this repository is present as `./zest`

-Zest can also be installed in your home directory as `~/.zest`

 `zest init-service` expects to copy the initial Zestfile from `/usr/local/share/zest` so if your zest is not installed system wide you can copy the `Zestfile.example` into `Zestfile` manually to init a service.

+## Uninstall
+If installed globally with `sudo make install` then `sudo make uninstall` will remove zest.
+Otherwise just remove the local directory containing zest.

 # Services and Projects
 Zest works in 2 ways: operating on single services, and on multi-service projects.